Timinator2000/Algorithm_X/08 - your turn/03 - equation search.md

 -[ ] 8
 -[ ] 13

 The correct answer is 6!
 Remember, because of the multiplicity, you can use the first 5, the second 5 or the third 5.
-The possible equations look like this:
+The possible equations, depicted as tiles to put on the gameboard, look like this:

 <BR><BR>
 ![Ways to Make 10](WaysToMake10.png)